 Having more choices is great, but how does the Nike DSX Flyknit 2 stack up versus the Nike Metcon 4?
 And which one is the best shoe for you?
 Let’s find out…

-Look for good deals on the Nike Metcon DSX Flyknit 2 now, because as of December 5th Nike has released the Nike Metcon Flyknit 3.
+Look for good deals on the Nike Metcon DSX Flyknit 2 now, because as of December 5th Nike has released the Nike Metcon Flyknit 3 for 2019.